Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 ## 14.12.2019
-	Mobilty and Coordination now reducing SR for Melee Weapons
+	Mobility and Coordination now reducing SR for Melee Weapons

 ## 17.07.2019
 	fixed bug adding more than 1 magic point storag item.
 Another mp storage section was added.
 New characters created will only show the new section.
 Existing characters will have red notice for the user to copy item and direct them to a configuration section to hide the old section.